nirgn975/generator-jekyll-starter-kit/README.md

   * Awesome README file with all instructions and badges - like the pros :wink:

   ## Trouble with running the project?
-  There's could be an issue with Gem package manager and the gems on your local maching.
+  There's could be an issue with Gem package manager and the gems on your local machine.
 If so, run:
   ```
   bundle install
   ```